er1czz/beyondwords/README.md

 <p align="center"><b>Market Size of Public Cloud SaaS from 2008 to 2020, source: Statista </b></p>
 <p align="center">(source)https://www.statista.com/statistics/510333/worldwide-public-cloud-software-as-a-service </p>

   * Software as a service (SaaS) is a major sector of cloud computing business.
 To thrive in this competitive market, growing user base and preventing user churn are crucial for business.
 To help a company quickly adapt its product to meet users’ needs, it is important to develop a model that can foretell customer behavior.
-  * Performing sentiment and text analysis on user communication data is an effective approach to reflect user experience or satisfaction level.
-A scoring system based on the sentiment and text analysis can predict when a free-trial user is about to become a paid subscriber and when a user is about to leave.
+  * Performing sentiment and text analysis on user communication data can be an effective approach to reflect user experience or satisfaction level.
+A prediction algorithm based on the sentiment and text analysis can predict when a free-trial user is about to become a paid subscriber and when a user is about to unsubscribe.
-  * This predictive model can help a company developing effective marketing strategy to target users.
-Consequently, the revenue is expected to be improved by reducing the churning rate and increasing the conversion rate.
+  * This algorithmic approach can help client company developing effective marketing strategy to target users.
+Consequently, the revenue is expected to be improved by increasing the conversion rate and or reducing the churning rate.

-### The client of this consulting project is a startup SaaS (Software as a Service) company specializing on a fitness app designed for runners.
+#### The client of this consulting project is a startup SaaS (Software as a Service) company specializing on a fitness app designed for runners.
 The data are generated from user communication in-app.

+1. Preprocessing text data for machine to read
+2. Choosing the right model
+3. Tuning the model
+4. Predicting user conversion within free-trial period